WICG/ua-client-hints/README.md

 market share can have a direct impact on the browser vendors' business goals, ensuring future development of the browser.

-For marketshare analytics to work, the server needs to be aware of the server and its meaningful version, in order to be able to register them and find their relative market shares.
+For marketshare analytics to work, the server needs to be aware of the browser and its meaningful version, in order to be able to register them and find their relative market shares.